BaseMax/ProgrammerSocialNetworkGraphQL/README.md

 - Run `npm install` to install the required dependencies.
 - Set up a MongoDB database and configure the connection in `src/config/index.js`.
 - Run npm start to start the GraphQL server.
-- Open a web browser and go to `http://localhost:4000/graphql` to use the GraphiQL interface.
+- Open a web browser and go to `http://localhost:4000/graphql` to use the GraphQL interface.

 ## Technologies Used